IBM Cloud Docs

 Configuring Storage I/O Control for Virtual Servers

-You can also limit individual virtual disks for individual VMs or grant them different shares with SIOC.
-By limiting the disks and granting different shares, you can match and align the environment to the workload with the acquired File Storage for Classic volume IOPS number.
-The limit is set by IOPS, and it's possible to set a different weight or "Shares."
-Virtual disks with shares set to High (2,000 shares) receive twice as much I/O as a disk set to Normal (1,000 shares).
-They receive four times as much IO as one set to Low (500 shares).
-Normal is the default value for all the VMs, so you need to adjust the values to High or Low for the VMs that require it.
+You can limit individual virtual disks for individual VMs or grant them different shares with SIOC.
+By limiting disks and granting different shares, you can match and align the environment to the workload with the acquired IBM Cloud® File Storage for Classic volume IOPS number.
+The limit is set by IOPS and it is possible to set a different weight or shares.

 This process is used to set the resource consumption limits of individual vDisks in a Virtual Servers even when SIOC is not enabled.
 These settings are specific to the individual guest, and not the host, although they are used by SIOC.